sheisc/COMP9024/Trees/RedBlackTree/README.md

 |:-------------:|:-------------:|:-------------:|
 | <img src="diagrams/AVLTree1.png" width="80%" height="80%"> | <img src="diagrams/AVLTree2.png" width="80%" height="80%"> |<img src="diagrams/AVLTree3.png" width="80%" height="80%"> |

-As a result, Red-Black trees do not need to be as tightly balanced as AVL Trees, meaning they can be more flexible when adjusting to changes (insertions and deletions).
-This relaxation reduces the overhead of maintaining strict balance.

 <!-- (A dichromatic framework for balanced trees) -->